-In South Africa (SA) headline inflation slowed to 2.7% y/y in March from 3.2% y/y in February, while core inflation fell to 3.1% y/y from 3.4% y/y.
-Falling retail fuel prices and only modest gains in food inflation helped the headline lower, while weak rentals and a strong slowing in education costs helped anchor core inflation.
-We expect these trends to continue, but for base effects to see inflation accelerate modestly later in 2025.
+SA headline inflation accelerated slightly to 2.8% y/y in April from 2.7% y/y in March, while core inflation fell to 3.0% y/y from 3.1% y/y.
+The main driver of the uptick was an increase in food and non-alcoholic beverages inflation, which was partly offset by a drop in transportation costs.
+We expect these trends to continue and for base effects to see inflation accelerate modestly in H2-25.

-At the end of April, shorter-dated fixed-rate negotiable certificates of deposit (NCDs) traded at 7.92% (three-year) and 8.48% (five-year), with both maturities lower compared to the end of the previous month.
+At the end of May, shorter-dated fixed-rate negotiable certificates of deposit (NCDs) traded at 7.88% (three-year) and 8.37% (five-year), with both maturities lower compared to the end of the previous month.
 Our inflation expectations suggest that the current pricing of these instruments remains attractive due to their lower modified duration and, hence, high breakeven relative to cash.
 In addition, NCDs have the added benefit of being liquid, thus aligning the Fund's liquidity with the needs of its investors.
 The Fund continues to hold decent exposure to these instruments (fewer floating than fixed), but we will remain cautious and selective when increasing exposure.

 The changes in the global landscape have become less favourable for risk and emerging market assets.
 The effects of a global trade war will leave global growth floundering, and export-driven economies will struggle in such an environment.
 The slowdown in global growth, once the immediate inflationary shock retreats, should compel global monetary policy to turn supportive, thus supporting global developed market fixed income.
-SA's recent political turbulence makes it ill-placed in an unfriendly world.
-Local inflation should remain relatively well behaved, but a growth slowdown will have negative consequences for the country's finances, suggesting a further risk premium needing to be priced into local bond yields.
-This would be further solidified if the GNU is reconfigured in a manner that is less supportive of growth and business.
+Local inflation should remain relatively well behaved, but a growth slowdown will have negative consequences for the country's finances, suggesting a further risk premium needs to be priced into local bond yields.
+This would be further solidified if the GNU does not accelerate reforms in a meaningful way.
 SA bonds are at risk of a wider repricing in yields, and bond portfolios should remain neutral but ready to take advantage of weakness when it prevails.
 In addition, ILBs should be present in portfolios to provide some risk offset should the worst outcome materialise.

-The local listed property sector was up 7.65% over the month, bringing its 12-month return to 29.95%.
-Operational performance will remain in the spotlight as an indicator of the pace and depth of the sector's recovery.
+The local listed property sector was up 2.32% over the month, bringing its 12-month return to 32.54%.
+The durability of the operational performance will remain in the spotlight as an indicator of the pace and depth of the sector's recovery.
 The current increase in the cost base, due to higher administered prices and second-round effects on deteriorating infrastructure in much of the country, will weigh on the sector's earnings in the coming year.
 We believe that one must remain cautious given the high levels of uncertainty around the strength and durability of the local recovery.